Learn About LIHEAP in Kentucky

 If you are in need of utility assistance in Kentucky, it is important to know when these benefits are available as well as when you may apply for emergency assistance if your family has received a disconnection notice from the utility due to nonpayment.
 In addition to learning more about the benefits that are provided, you are strongly encouraged to review the eligibility requirements that must be met in order to receive assistance as well as how you can go about applying for LIHEAP in Kentucky.

-Types of LIHEAP Energy Assistance in Kentucky
+Learn About Types of LIHEAP Energy Assistance in Kentucky

 In Kentucky, heating assistance is the primary type of benefits that are provided to low income residents who are struggling to meet the cost of utility bills.
 Benefits are not meant to pay for the entire expected heating costs of a household, but rather aid in offsetting some of the cost that residents can expect to pay throughout the winter season.